anott03/nvim-lspinstall/README.md

 - Python (pyls)
   - The only prerequisite is that you have python installed.
   - `:call LspInstall('pyls')`
-## Languages Coming Soon
-These are the languages we are actively developing support for.
-The plan/hope is to ultimately hit every language [listed by nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md).
-- C / C++
 ## Where Are All the Scripts?
 In order to reduce the size of the plugin on your system, all of the install scripts have been moved to a separate repository, which you can find [here](https://github.com/anott03/nvim-lspinstall-scripts).
 When you install a language server, the plugin will download the necessary script and execute it.
 By doing this, adding support for new languages won't take up additional space on your system.
 #### What does this mean for contributing?